sujithrabkn/serversideprocessing/README.md

 ## DESIGN STEPS:

 ### Step 1:
+Clone into the repository named 'serversideprocessing' and create a project named 'myfirstproject'.

 ### Step 2:
+Startapp 'myapp'.Create a folder named 'templates' under which all html files are stored.

 ### Step 3:
+Make the necessary changes in the settings.py and add codes in urls.py and view.py which enables the operation to take place.

 ### Step 4:
+Under templates and myfirstapp, create a html file named math.html and write the required html code for the website.

 ### Step 5:
+Then makemigrations and run the server to get the output.

 ### Step 6:
 Publish the website in the given URL.

 ## PROGRAM :